3i-NancyLee/go2ts/README.md

 4. Then, put the cursor to the next "mongoose.Schema.Types.String" string and press `.` to repeat the last command.

 5. Remove redundant schema definitions, including

    - Permission
    - Role
    - Token
    - User

+6. Manual checks

+- Add `refs` to options object as needed
+- Remove `required` from options object as needed